-We believe that the battle against "the many heads of oppression", in a sexist anti-Roma society which discriminates against Roma women in a particular way, requires tools which allow us to improve our understanding of the concept of intersectional discrimination, and to identify this type of discri-
+We believe that the battle against "the many heads of oppression", in a sexist anti-Roma society which discriminates against Roma women in a particular way, requires tools which allow us to improve our understanding of the concept of intersectional discrimination, and to identify this type of discrimination when it operates specifically against Roma women5.

-To this purpose, within the framework of the FSG project "Identificación, sensibilización v denuncia de la discriminación múltiple" ("Identification, Awareness-raising and Reporting of Multiple Discrimination"), we have held meetings with female Roma professionals from the FSG to share ideas and experiences of this form of discrimination.
-As a result, we have produced a guide in Spanish named "Guía sobre discriminación interseccional El caso de las mujeres gitanas" (2017) that we now translate into English as Guide on Intersectional Discrimination.
-The Case of Roma Women, written from a legal standpoint and with a gender perspective, in order to understand this form of discrimination.
+To this purpose, within the framework of the FSG project "Identificación, sensibilización y denuncia de la discriminación múltiple" ("Identification, Awareness-raising and Reporting of Multiple Discrimination"), we have held meetings with female Roma professionals from the FSG to share ideas and experiences of this form of discrimination6.
+As a result, we have produced a guide in Spanish named "Guía sobre